 But there's more going on: Hacktivist group MonitoraPA sent thousands of emails requiring administrations to drop both GA and Google Fonts.

 In addition, they sent similar warnings to the websites of Italian political parties.
-Also, they forwarded thousands of access requests to Italian schools, requiring information on the processing of student data.
+Furthermore, they forwarded thousands of access requests to Italian schools, requiring information on the processing of student data.
 At the same time, Italian activist Federico Leva sent countless emails to Italian websites using GA to have his personal data erased.
 All these requests are backed by legal action.